marl1/llmofflinevoicechat/README.md

 ## How to use

+You don't, it's still WIP, but if you really want...

 * Download a GGUF Large Language Model.
 * Download KoboldCpp and load the GGUF.
 * Launch this app.